Project Title: Development of non-invasive deep brain stimulation technology

 Supervisor: Dr Nir Grossman

 I am a PhD student at the Centre for Doctoral Training in Neurotechnology, working on improving a non-invasive deep brain stimulation technique called temporal interference and developing new stimulation principles.
-Prior to joining Imperial, I undertook my MEng degree in biomedical engineering at UCL.
+Prior to joining Imperial College London, I undertook my MEng degree in biomedical engineering at University College London (UCL).
 During that time, I developed an interest in the interaction between technology and biological systems and subsequently worked in robotics and neuroscience laboratories on developing body- and brain-machine interfaces.
 Having experienced both clinical and basic research, I am happy to be now involved in a project that takes from and can bring benefits to both these worlds.

 - 2018-present MRes in Neurotechnology and PhD in Medicine, Imperial College London

 - 2014-2018 MEng Biomedical Engineering, University College London [First Class Hons]

 Physical means of brain stimulation, such as the use of implanted electrodes for deep brain stimulation (DBS), are a non-pharmacological means to probe and treat dysfunctional neural networks through direct control of circuit activity.
 DBS is used around the world to treat patients with severe movement and affective disorders but the risk from inserting electrodes into the brain limits the therapeutic impact of DBS and makes the exploration of new brain targets difficult.